 Building a harmonious relationship between two dogs involves understanding, patience, and consistent positive reinforcement.
 Recognising and promoting good behaviour can shape their interactions, guiding them towards a respectful and friendly bond.

-Fostering Good Behavior
+Fostering Good Behaviour

 Positive reinforcement techniques, such as treats, praise, or playtime, can be instrumental in shaping the relationship between the older dog and the new puppy.
 By rewarding positive interactions and discouraging undesirable behaviours, owners can guide their pets towards building a healthy, respectful relationship.
 For instance, if the older dog shares a toy or the puppy respects the older dog’s space, timely rewards can reinforce these positive behaviours.

 The journey of integrating a new puppy with an older dog is a testament to the beauty of canine relationships.
 With understanding, patience, and proactive measures, this transition can be a rewarding experience, deepening the bond between the pets and their owners.
 If you are interested in learning more about ways to keep your dogs happy and healthy, don’t forget to check out our pet advice section.

 Petinsurance.com.au is issued by The Hollard Insurance Company Pty Ltd ABN 78 090 584 473, AFSL 241436, is arranged and administered by PetSure (Australia) Pty Ltd ABN 95 075 949 923, AFSL 420183 (PetSure) and is promoted and distributed by PetSure’s Authorised Representatives (AR) Pet Insurance Pty Ltd ABN 38 607 160 930, AR 1234944 (PIPL) and Gumtree AU Pty Ltd ABN 33 616 996 840, AR 1304608.
 Any advice provided is general only and does not take into account your individual objectives, financial situation or needs.
 Please consider the Product Disclosure Statement (PDS) to ensure this product meets your needs before purchasing.
 PDS and Target Market Determination available at petinsurance.com.au.